BasLangenberg/Homecooked.nl/content/posts/2019-02-08-UtrechtJugUBCCandCA.md

 Only after these two things are done, your job is done.

-Stakeholder might want changes faster then you are able to execute rule one and two.
+Stakeholder might want changes faster than you are able to execute rule one and two.
 When you run into this problem / discussion, remind yourself that stakeholders have ***NO SAY*** about the architecture.
-Also, senior people, learn how to deal with people.
+Also, senior people, learn how to deal with people and not only how to write code.

 Also remind yourself you are a stakeholder as well.
 Your salary, self worth, and good name as a programmer depends on the quality of the work you do.